Wuhan: Opera

 Han opera, which is the local opera of Wuhan area, was one of China's oldest and most popular operas.
 During the late Qing dynasty, Han opera, blended with Hui opera, gave birth to Peking opera, the most popular opera in modern China.
-Thus Han opera has been called the "mother of Peking opera."
+Thus Han opera has been called the "mother of Peking opera".

 Sports

 Wuhan had a professional football team, Wuhan, that plays in the China League One.
 Xinhua Road Sport Center, the team's home stadium, with a capacity of 32,137, is located in the heart of the city next to Zhongshan Park.
 For the 2013 season, Wuhan Zall was promoted to the top-tier league of Chinese football, Chinese Super League, and relocated its home to Wuhan Sports Center Stadium, a modern stadium with 54,357 seats located in the suburbs of the city.
 However, the team did not play well in the ensuing season and was demoted back to China League One as the 2013 season ended.
 For financial and transportation reasons, the team moved back to Xinhua Road Sport Center in 2014.
 In January 2023, the team folded.
 Wuhan also has the Wuhan Three Towns in the Chinese Super League, who won the title during the 2022 season for the first time upon promotion from China League One.

-The Wuhan Gators are a professional arena football team based in Wuhan.
-They are members of the China Arena Football League (CAFL).
+The Wuhan Gators were a professional arena football team based in Wuhan.
+They were members of the China Arena Football League (CAFL).

-The 13,000-seat Wuhan Gymnasium held the 2011 FIBA Asia Championship and was one of the venues for the 2019 FIBA Basketball World Cup.
-The 7th Military World Games were hosted in Wuhan from Oct 18 to 27, 2019.
+The 13,000-seat Wuhan Sports Center Gymnasium held the 2011 FIBA Asia Championship and was one of the venues for the 2019 FIBA Basketball World Cup.
+The 7th Military World Games were hosted in Wuhan from October 18 to 27, 2019.

 The city has been the venue for the women's tennis tournament, the Wuhan Open, one of the WTA's Premier 5 tournaments, since 2014.